About Dr. Kerri Fair

 I’m Dr. Kerri Fair, and I understand what it feels like when life asks you to become someone new just when you thought you had it all figured out.

 Throughout these years, I’ve had the privilege of training, leading, and coaching countless educators through professional transitions.
-I’ve witnessed how capable, accomplished women can lose themselves in the process of caring for everyone else.
+I’ve witnessed how capable, accomplished women lose themselves in the process of caring for everyone else.
 I’ve seen the exhaustion that comes from suppressing your own needs while meeting everyone else’s expectations.

 My Research

 My doctoral research focused on burnout among midlife women teachers, but what I discovered extends far beyond education.
 I found patterns of emotional suppression, disconnection from authentic self, and a kind of forgetting that happens when women consistently put themselves last.
-These findings shed light on something I was experiencing myself and seeing in women across professions.
+These findings shed light on something I was experiencing myself and saw in women across professions.

-The research gave me language for what so many of us know intuitively: that midlife isn’t just about aging, it’s about awakening.
+The research gave me language for what so many of us know intuitively; that midlife isn’t just about aging, it’s about awakening.
 It’s about remembering who we are beneath all the roles we’ve learned to play.

 My Personal Journey